 This part describes the policies that guide Property in selecting families for a PBV unit.
-It also specifies how in-person interviews will be used to ensure that the Property has the information needed to determine suitability and prepare paperwork for submission to OHA for PBV program eligibility.
+It also specifies how in-person interviews will be used to ensure that the a.
+Order of selection

+Property has the information needed to determine suitability and prepare paperwork for submission to OHA for PBV program eligibility.